Central America Travel, Backpacking & Gap Year Guide

-Find travel inspiration for the best things to do if you would like to go travelling, backpacking or take a gap year in Central America.
+Central America is a fascinating region to travel where you can see spectacular beaches, visit ancient Aztec and Mayan temples and get close to exotic wildlife.
+Get information, advice and inspiration for the best things to do if you would like to travel, go backpacking or take a gap year in Central America.

 There are so many options available too which include seeing volcanoes and the Monteverde Cloud Forest in Costa Rica, visiting the Panama Canal and the relaxing Bocas del Toro Islands in Panama, seeing ruins in Mexico and Guatemala or going in search of culture and tradition in Cuba.
 Highlights include the ancient ruins in Mexico and travelling to Teotihuacan, a beautiful Mexican Mayan site with temples and pyramids in Belize is highly recommended.

 On some trips you can go in search of the old Mayan civilisations and see spectacular ruins of Palenque, Chicken Itza and Copán.
 Our top recommendation is to see Tikal in Guatemala which are some of the best ruins in the world which are located deep in the jungle.
 Try to learn some basic Spanish phrases before arriving, this will really help you on your trip talking to local people, booking transport and accommodation and also random things like asking for directions.

 Here are some of the top destinations you should add to your itinerary:

 - Tikal, Guatemala (Mayan ruins in tropic jungle)

 - Antigua, Guatemala (pretty town with cobbled streets)

 - Lake Atitlan, Guatemala (huge lake overshadowed by two huge volcanos)

 - San Juan Del Sur, Nicaragua (chilled out beach town, learn to surf!)